Helado Negro: Career

 Helado released his first full-length album in 2009 titled Awe Owe.

 In 2010, Helado released an EP titled Pasajero.

 Helado released his second full-length album in 2011 titled Canta Lechuza.

 In 2012, Helado released the first of a three part EP, titled Island Universe Story – One.

+He is a member of Ombre, along with Julianna Barwick.
+The duo released Believe You Me in 2012.

 Helado released his third full-length album in 2013 titled Invisible Life.
 Helado released the second Island Universe Story EP in 2013.
 In 2014, Helado released his fourth full-length album titled Double Youth.
 The third EP in Helado's three-part Island Universe Story series was released in 2014.

 In 2015, Helado released the single "Young, Latin and Proud" along with an animated-visual and lyric video.
 Lange describes the song as "It was as if I was singing my 6-year-old self a lullaby...
 It's about feeling a sense of pride and self-confidence, understanding that you're born into something and it's alright to feel good about it.
 Stereotypes and contradictions are built into identity and I think those are a strong current in both Latino and black identity in the U.S. today."

 In 2016, Helado released his fifth full-length album titled Private Energy.
 In this record, Helado exposes his vulnerabilities, stating "There's so much that is special [and] fragile about us...
 We're vulnerable and scared to share with people.
 I'm just sharing my own vulnerable shit.
 The hardest part is talking to somebody else about it.
 I'm the worst person to sum things up with words but the best [way] to sum it up is with music, you know?"

-In 2019 he released his sixth studio album titled This Is How You Smile.
+In 2019, he released his sixth studio album titled This Is How You Smile.
 "Roberto Carlos Lange's sixth and best album as Helado Negro deepens and expands upon the imagistic nature of his lyrics and cosmic synth-folk.
 It is a sublime, masterful piece of music."

+He then released Far In (2021) and Phasor (2024).